 The following exploration properties were acquired from Rambler in April 2021 and were ascribed a nominal fair value.

 Owl Creek West - The Company holds a 35% interest in the Owl Creek West joint venture with Newmont Canada who holds 65%.
-The property is located in Timmins, Ontario, Canada between the Hoyle Pond and Bell Creek mines.
+The property is located in Timmins, Ontario, Canada.